top of page

 About Megan Hyde

-Megan Hyde (b.1983) is a Boston-based interdisciplinary artist working across performance, video, animation, sound, sculpture, and installation.
-Her practice explores processes of change and transformation and envisions otherworldly spaces that center interconnectivity through a queer and intersectional feminist lens.
+Megan Hyde (b.1983) is a Boston-based interdisciplinary artist working in performance, video, sound, sculpture, and installation.
+Her practice explores memory, transformation, and desire, creating uncanny rituals and otherworldly spaces through a queer and feminist lens.

 A new performance piece –– An Echo, A Haunting –– premieres Sunday June 14, 2026 in Boston.